-Student Charter
+Student Charter and Student Professional Standards

 At Edinburgh Napier University, we want staff and students to work together to improve the quality of your learning experience.
 To achieve this, we all have a responsibility to each other.
-This charter explains this responsibility and sets out the level of service you can expect while you are studying with us.
-It also says what we expect of you.Student Charter for Taught Programmes 2022/23
+The Student Charter and Student Professional Standards explain this responsibility and set out the level of service you can expect while you are studying with us, as well as the behaviour we expect from you.

-Our Student Charter helps ensure that you, our students, work together with our staff to be the best we can be, making Edinburgh Napier University a great place to study and learn.
+Our Student Charter helps to ensure that you, our students, work together with our staff to be the best we can be, making Edinburgh Napier University a great place to study and learn.
 We want you to be ambitious and to actively participate in your learning, professional development, citizenship and broader student life opportunities.

 We put our students at the heart of our community and everything we do.
 We are committed to providing the environment, experiences and facilities that help you to succeed, whatever your background and whatever your ambitions.